 Procurement that is partly linked to the common procurement rules that are set out in this Act, in addition to procurement that is exempt from the scope of application of the Act, or are partly subject to the procurement rules that are set out in regulations, the contracting authority may select to award one single contract, or more independent contracts for each part if differentiation is objectively possible.
 If the contracting authority decides to award one single contract for procurement then the provisions of this Act shall govern, cf. however what is stated in Article 6.
 If the contracting authority decides to award individual contracts for each part then the rules that apply to that type of procurement that characterises the main subject of each contract shall govern.
-A mixed contract that contains simultaneously elements of supply, works and service contracts and of concessions shall be awarded according to this Act provided that the estimated value of that part of the contract that is subject to this Act of law exceeds the threshold amount according to Article 23.
+A mixed contract that contains simultaneously elements of supply, works and service contracts and of concessions shall be awarded according to this Act of law exceeds the threshold amount according to Article 23.